-Stop the machine on level ground, release the traction control, move the throttle lever to the SLOW position, lower the loader arms to the ground, and shut off the engine.
+To stop the machine, release the traction control, move the throttle lever to the SLOW position, lower the loader arms to the ground, and shut off the engine.
 Set the parking brake and remove the key.

 A child or untrained bystander could attempt to operate the traction unit and be injured.